 Build a Recycled Greenhouse

-using Old Windows
+Using Old Windows

-A Smart Use of Under-Used Space - Perfect
+A Smart Use of Under-Used Space - Perfect Way to Build a Recycled Greenhouse of Your Own!

 Bev started her "build a recycled greenhouse" project in October of 2011, and it took around two months.
 She adds "more like a month to build really, as we had time out, due to sickness and a trip."

-Bev says: "Here is my recycled greenhouse/potting shed.
+She says: "Here is my recycled greenhouse/potting shed.
 I built four bins, two on top, and two underneath, for potting mixtures."

 concealed greenhouse potting bins

 Bev says, "The two top ones have removable covers, so in the winter I can just plant lettuce and spinach right in them!
-All the counters are slatted boards.
-I did start some broccoli and cabbage and a few are starting to come up in pots.

 "Can't wait to get them outside so they can get some real sun!
 I've just stained the counters and need to apply spa varnish before I start to work out there.
 Onions will be next!